MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 #### SceneObject Enumeration

-Now that we have a scene, your application will be looking at and interacting with SceneObjects.
+Now that your application has a scene, your application will be looking at and interacting with SceneObjects.
 This is done by accessing the **SceneObjects** property:

 ```cs
 SceneObject firstFloor = nullptr;